This Apache Hadoop Tutorial For Beginners Explains all about Big Data Hadoop, its Features, Framework, and Architecture in Detail:

-All the Metadata of cluster is saved on the Name Node in the JobTracker and the actual data is stored in the Data Node of the HDFS in the TaskTracker.
+All the Metadata of the cluster is saved on the Name Node in the JobTracker and the actual data is stored in the Data Node of the HDFS in the TaskTracker.

 MapReduce is responsible for the processing of data.
-Whenever any file comes into the cluster for processing, then the first Data Node divides it into blocks and each block contains 64MB of data and it could store 128MB.
+Whenever any file comes into the cluster for processing, then the first Data Node divides it into blocks each block contains 64MB of data and it could store 128MB.
 Then each block will replicate twice and store in different Data Nodes anywhere in the cluster.

-All this information will be sent to the Name Node and Name Node will store this information in the form of metadata.
+All this information will be sent to the Name Node and the Name Node will store this information in the form of metadata.
 Then the actual processing of the data will start the Data Node and will send a heartbeat to the Name Node every three sec so that the Name Node has the information that this Data Node is working on.

-If anyone of the Data Node fails in sending heartbeat then the Name Node again creates the replica of that block on another Data Node and starts processing.
+If anyone of the Data Node fails in sending a heartbeat then the Name Node again creates the replica of that block on another Data Node and starts processing.

-The block which finishes the task first will be taken and the Data Node sends information to the Name Node and Name Node will take the action accordingly.
+The block which finishes the task first will be taken and the Data Node sends information to the Name Node and the Name Node will take the action accordingly.

 In this whole process, YARN will support and provide required resources to the system, so that it won’t affect data processing and the speed.
 After processing the data the results will be saved in HDFS for further analysis.

 This framework is responsible for processing big data and analyzing it.
-We saw MapReduce, YARN, and HDFS are working in the cluster.
+We saw MapReduce, YARN, and HDFS working in the cluster.